 Crispy salmon skin is the crackling of the sea!
 Making Crispy Skin Salmon is as simple as ensuring the skin is dry, and using enough oil so the skin goes golden and crispy rather than just burning.
 Easy!

 Crispy Skin Salmon

-I’m always one for saucing up my salmon (whether it’s a honey garlic number or a herby cream sauce), marinating it or cooking it up in a sticky sauce.
+I’m always one for saucing up my salmon (whether it’s a honey garlic number, garlic butter or a herby cream sauce), marinating it or cooking it up in a sticky sauce.
 But when you know how to cook salmon so the skin is crispy from end to end, you don’t need to fuss with all that.
 The extra textural element and flavour you get from the crispy golden skin is all you need for a salmon dinner.
 Serve it naked, straight up!

 And if you’re wondering just how crispy we get that skin?
 THIS crispy ⬇⬇⬇ (volume ON!)

 What you need to make Crispy Skin Salmon